fulldecent/blog.phor.net/_posts/2019-03-08-ethical-hacking.md

 - Avoid hysteria and front-page news coverage, loss of customers
 - Prevent the researcher from finding anything else
 - Avoid responsibility for having done anything wrong
-- Retaliate against the messenger for brining bad news
+- Retaliate against the messenger for bringing bad news

 This dichotomy leads to laws being passed, court cases, doxing and more.
 Often this plays out in the public theater.